kongaskristjan/fire-hpp/README.md

 ## Development

 This library uses extensive testing.
 Unit tests are located in `tests/`, while `examples/` are used as integration tests.
 The latter also ensure examples are up-to-date.
-Before committing, please verify `./build/tests/run_all_tests.py` succeed.
+Before committing, please verify `python3 ./build/tests/run_standard_tests.py` succeed.
+Releases must be tested on as many platforms as possible.
+The recommended way is by batch-testing with `python3 ../tests/run_release_tests.py ..` from `build/`.
+See it's `--help` page for more info.

 All releases are currently tested on:
 * Arch Linux gcc==10.1.0, clang==10.0.0: C++11, C++14, C++17 and C++20